kheeva/9_github_trending/README.md

 # Github Trends
-Seeks top 20 repos in github.
+Seeks top 20 repos created last week in github.
 Counts open issues by each repo.

 # How to Install
 You just need to download and install python3 if you already haven't: http://python.org .